Homemade Spaghetti Sauce with Fresh Tomatoes

 This post may contain affiliate links.
 See our disclosure policy.

-It’s pretty obvious why I love homemade spaghetti sauce.
-It is not your average tomato sauce.
-It’s rich and hearty, packed with tomatoes and spices.
+This Homemade Spaghetti Sauce is rich and hearty, packed with fresh tomatoes and savory spices.
 One bite and you’ll be hooked!

 A bowl of spaghetti topped with spaghetti sauce made from scratch